Last year I stocked my fridge with roasted vegetables for Passover-it was so liberating!

 ~cube rutabaga winter squash and beets

-2. Preheat oven to 400 degrees or convection oven to 375 degrees.
+2. Preheat oven to 400°.
 In a bowl, toss vegetables with just enough olive oil to lightly coat, a light sprinkle of kosher salt and a dash of black pepper.
+I like a drizzle of honey, too.
 Further seasoning isn't necessary, but you can experiment all you like, here's how:

 ~use sprigs of sturdy, fresh or a teaspoon of dried herbs like roesmary, oregano, thyme, sage

-~ Seasoning blends are a timesaver but omit the kosher salt if you use them
+~ seasoning blends are a timesaver but omit the kosher salt above if you use them

 ~Add slices or whole cloves of garlic to tomatoes, leeks and shallots